joshblum/profbit/README.md

 ## Donate

 Profbit is an open source side project.
-To support development and keep our server running, you can donate using Bitcoin and Ethereum:
+To support development and keep our server running, you can donate using Bitcoin or Ethereum:

 - Bitcoin: `19UsnMKjhm22mFEYKKNHjxdFCfnShTcbPM`
 - Ethereum: `0x97A3D535391A5a87f8362935B26f252E68C25Aca`

+## Icons
+The heart icon was created by Jivan from the Noun Project.